 Staple your batting and fabric to the back of the plywood.
 You can staple both layers together or separately, pulling them taut as you go.

-To create the headboard's supporting legs, attach the two 1" x 8" x 20" wood boards to the two longer 1" x 8" x 58" boards using wood screws.
-You'll need two screws at the top of the 20" piece and two at the bottom.
+To create the headboard's supporting legs, attach the two 1-inch-by-8-inch-by-20-inch wood boards to the two longer 1-inch-by-8-inch-by-58-inch boards using wood screws.
+You'll need two screws at the top of the 20-inch piece and two at the bottom.
 Make sure the boards are flush on the sides and bottom.

 Attach the wood boards to the back of your headboard with the shorter side facing forward.
 Make sure the shorter board is pushed flush against the front of the headboard.
 Two screws at the base, two at the top, and one in the middle should secure it in place.

-To create a finished look, cover the bottom portion of the 1" x 4" board with fabric.
+To create a finished look, cover the bottom portion of the 1-inch-by-4-inch board with fabric.
 Wrap the fabric around the board and staple it on the back side.
 Folding the top edge before stapling will give you finished edge where the headboard meets the wood board.

 After you've pre-drilled your holes, gently tap your nailhead trim into place with a rubber mallet.